marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/unlink.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: UNLINK, file system, remove file

 .. _unlink:

-.. index:: UNLINK

-.. index:: file system, remove file

 UNLINK --- Remove a file from the file system
 *********************************************